Grumman F-9 Cougar: F9F-6

 The initial production model was the F9F-6; a total of 646 airframes were delivered between mid-1952 and July 1954.
 The F9F-6 first flew on 20 September 1951, seven months after Grumman signed a contract with the Navy for swept-wing fighter.
-The first 30 production aircraft used the same J42 P-6 engine used in the F9F-5, but was then replaced by the more powerful J42 P-8 with 7,250 lbf of thrust.
-The J42 was a licensed version of the Rolls-Royce Nene.
+The engine was the Pratt & Whitney J42, a licensed version of the Rolls-Royce Nene.
+The first 30 production aircraft had the same J42 P-6 engine as the F9F-5; the rest had the more powerful J42 P-8 with 7,250 lbf of thrust.

 Armament was four 20 mm (.79 in) AN/M3 cannons in the nose and provisions for two 1000 lb bombs or 150 gal drop tanks under the wings.
 Most were fitted with a UHF homing antenna under the nose, and some were fitted with probes for inflight refuelling.
 The F9F-6 used an Aero 5D-1 weapons sight with an APG-30A gun-ranging radar.
 The F9F-6 was later designated F-9F in 1962.
 Sixty were built as F9F-6P reconnaissance aircraft with cameras instead of the nose cannon.

 After withdrawal from active service, many F9F-6s were used as unmanned drones for combat training, designated F9F-6D, or as drone controllers, designated F9F-6K.
 The F9F-6K and the F9F-6D were redesignated the QF-9F and DF-9F, respectively.